 When should your baby start tummy time?

 Start implementing tummy time soon after birth, you can even include it as part of your baby’s daily routine.
 Start by laying your newborn on his tummy across your lap two or three times a day for a few minutes.
-Not all babies like being in this position, but it is important he spends some time on his belly even if it’s for less than a minute.
+Not all babies like being in this position, but it is important that your child spends some time on his belly, even if it’s for less than a minute.

-As your baby gets used to tummy time, place your baby on his stomach more frequently or for longer periods.
-Over time your baby will be able to stay on his belly for 10 to 15 minutes.
+As your baby gets used to tummy time, place him on his stomach more frequently or for longer periods.
+Over time he will be able to stay on his belly for 10 to 15 minutes.
 As your baby grows stronger, place him on a blanket on the floor after a diaper change or nap.
-You can place a few toys within his reach so he has something to play with or even a plastic mirror to look at.
+You can place a few toys within his reach, so he has something to play with or even a plastic mirror to look at.